Elongated gyrobifastigium: Geometry

-It has all 3-valence vertices and its dual has all triangular faces, including the snub disphenoid as a deltahedron with all equilateral triangles.
-However the dual of the snub disphenoid is not space-filling because the pentagons are not right-angled.

 Related figures

 The elongated gyrobifastigium is the cell of the isochoric tridecachoron, a polychoron constructed from the dual of the 13-5 step prism, which has a snub disphenoid vertex figure.

 Variations

 A topologically distinct elongated gyrobifastigium has square and equilateral triangle faces, seen as 2 triangular prisms augmented to a central cube.
 This is a failed Johnson solid for not being strictly convex.

-This is also a space-filling polyhedron, and matches the geometry of the gyroelongated triangular prismatic honeycomb if the elongated gyrobifastigium are dissected back into cubes and triangular prisms.
+This is also a space-filling polyhedron, and matches the geometry of the gyroelongated triangular prismatic honeycomb if the elongated gyrobifastigium is dissected back into cubes and triangular prisms.

 The elongated gyrobifastigium must be based on a rectangular cuboid or rhombohedron to fill-space, while the angle of the roof is free, including allowing concave forms.
 If the roof has zero angle, the geometry becomes a cube or rectangular cuboid.

 The pentagons can also be made regular and the rectangles become trapezoids, and it will no longer be space-filling.